slhudson/kansas/README.md

 # Kansas State Income Tax Cuts

-This Stata program creates a modified version of Figure 1 from the following analysis of Kansas state income tax cuts:
+The Stata program kansas.do creates a modified version of Figure 1 from the following analysis of Kansas state income tax cuts:

 DeBacker, Jason Matthew and Heim, Bradley and Ramnath, Shanthi and Ross, Justin M., The Impact of State Taxes on Pass-Through Businesses: Evidence from the 2012 Kansas Income Tax Reform (July 2016).